Israel blocks EU envoys’ visit to school in Bedouin village

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KHAN AL-AHMAR: European diplomats on Thursday tried to pay a solidarity visit to a West Bank village under threat of demolition by Israel but police barred them from reaching a school there.
+Khan AL-AHMAR, Palestinian Territories: European diplomats on Thursday tried to pay a solidarity visit to a West Bank village under threat of demolition by Israel, but police barred them from reaching a school there.

 Diplomats from Belgium, Finland, France, Ireland, Italy, Spain, Switzerland and the European Union sought to visit the school in the Bedouin village of Khan al-Ahmar which is funded by several European countries, but they were turned back at the village entrance.